 By age 30, you’re expected to be able to show that you can work at the whole-project level, and that you’re at least ready to go beyond such a level into infrastructure, architecture, research, or leadership.

 All of this can, and should be part of a Scrum project.
 It seems to me that in your current position, you’re desperate to get responsibilities, and project influence.
-It’s very nice and I encourage you, but Scrum is not your enemy.
+It’s very nice and I encourage you.
+Scrum is not your enemy here.

 Infrastructure, architecture and research are part of the backlog.
-Leadership is not of course, but Scrum give you many opportunities to gain the leadership not by your job title or age, but by the acknowledgment of your knowledge.
+Leadership is not part of it, but Scrum give you many opportunities to gain the leadership not by your job title or age, but by the acknowledgment of your knowledge.

 Its purpose is to identify low performers performance